Kate Bock Rocks A Bikini & Soaks Up The Sun Next To A Shirtless Kevin Love

 “She is seriously the best doggy,” a fourth fan wrote.

-Earlier this week, it was reported by The Inquisitr that Bock sizzled in a black bikini, that time for a solo shot.
+Earlier this week, as reported by The Inquisitr, Bock sizzled in a black bikini, that time for a solo shot.